 The short version

-Honest assessment: ZoomInfo is the gold standard for B2B contact data.
-It just was not built to tell you who operates from the warehouse next door.
-I have spoken with dozens of CRE brokers who trialled ZoomInfo expecting it to solve their prospecting problem, and every one of them hit the same two walls.
+Straight assessment: ZoomInfo is the gold standard for B2B contact data.
+It was not built to tell you who operates from the warehouse next door.
+CRE brokers who trial ZoomInfo expecting it to solve their occupier-prospecting problem tend to hit the same two walls, because the platform is engineered for enterprise sales motions rather than building-level industrial real estate.

 Two dimensions ZoomInfo doesn't address for CRE

 ZoomInfo filters by company attributes (industry, size, revenue, tech stack) and geography at metro or state level.
-It does not support "find me every business within 650 ft of this address," which is the core CRE prospecting question.
-ZoomInfo can narrow to "logistics companies in Dallas" but not "operators neighbouring 2100 W Bardin Rd."
-The brokers I work with in DFW industrial tell me that distinction is the difference between useful data and noise.
+It does not answer "map every occupier in the precinct around this listing," which is the core CRE prospecting question.
+ZoomInfo can narrow to "logistics companies in Dallas" but not "the operators in the same estate and directly neighbouring 2100 W Bardin Rd."
+For industrial brokerage, that distinction is the difference between a usable tenant pool and a noisy account list, because industrial and logistics occupiers move within their precinct, not across the metro.

 2. Long-tail tenant coverage